-The daily realities of life — families losing their homes and land; a blockade that’s lasted more than three years in Gaza, affecting civilians lives; restrictions that deny ordinary children their basic freedoms; and the fear that children feel, traumatised by war, when they hear a loud noise – demand that we do everything in our power to give those children a better chance in life.
+The daily realities of life — families losing their homes and land; a blockade around Gaza since 2007, affecting civilians lives; restrictions that deny ordinary children their basic freedoms; and the fear that children feel, traumatised by war, when they hear a loud noise – demand that we do everything in our power to give those children a better chance in life.

 - More than 300,000 people are at risk of having their homes demolished.

 - We support families at risk of displacement, provide children with education and healthcare, advocate for children’s rights and respond to emergencies.

 Decades of conflict have resulted in deepening poverty throughout the West Bank and Gaza.

 Palestinian children tell us they live in an environment of violence, fear and limited horizons.

 They’re denied their rights to freedom of movement, education, health and an adequate standard of living.

 Our work makes a demonstrable difference for thousands of Palestinian children, every day.

 As one of the leading advocates for children here in the OPT, we’re determined to make children's voices heard.